uber-go/goleak/README.md

 ## Quick Start

-Verify that there are no unexpected goroutines running at the end of every test:
+To verify that there are no unexpected goroutines running at the end of a test:

 ```go
 func TestA(t *testing.T) {